moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/dev-env/index.md

 </div>

-### Other Development Environments
+### Beginner-Friendly Development Environments

-For simpler or more specific use cases, the following tools are available:
+Designed for ease of use, these tools simplify the process of building, testing, and deploying smart contracts, making them great for developers of all experience levels.

 <div class="grid cards" markdown>